m3nnodegier/jobs_app/documentation/source/chapters/chapter_11.rst

 #  $
 ``

-Start the creationof the application image and docker files:
+Start the creation of the application image and docker files:

 ``
 docker-compose up -d --build
 ``

 This will do the following:
-- downlaod the required docker images for postgres, pgadmin and python
+- download the required docker images for postgres, pgadmin and python
 -  build the application image base upon the pyton image as specified in the Dockerfile
 -  Docker must have something to do, otherwise the docker-app will stop.
 The last entry in the Dockerfile is a run command to start uvicorn.
 We are using the --reload option to make the application restart itself when there is a change in the code.
 -  The application folder is mounted to the docker container